Nethereum/Nethereum/README.md

 and adding an script in which we will get the latest blockNumber.

 ####Video sample
-This video provides a quick overview of the structure, #pragmas and dlls necessary on the plugins folder.
+This video provides a quick overview of the structure, preprocessor directives and dlls necessary on the plugins folder to get this working.
 [![Hololens, Unity3d and Nethereum](http://img.youtube.com/vi/2MXAWHTRw7E/0.jpg)](https://www.youtube.com/watch?v=2MXAWHTRw7E "Hololens, Unity3d and Nethereum")